-So if you are male and interested in working with preventing and curing your headaches then relevant information will be in my previous blogs (Horrible Headaches and Chakras and Headaches).
 If, on the other hand, you are male and have a woman in your life who experiences hormone headaches, then keep reading!

 For those of you who have experienced a hormone headache, its defining characteristic is the way in which it is a whole head experience; there are no specific points of pain (such as behind the eyes or in the temples).
 It sits all over the head like a vice and creates that feeling that you are underwater, or deep inside a thick fog.
 When dealing with other kinds of headaches then the effort to create mental clarity can result in pain, but it is generally possible.
 When dealing with a hormone headache, mental clarity is impossible.
 You are literally being flooded with hormones that are getting in the way of clear cognitive processing.
 Those days when you have a headache and it feels like you are having to claw through a 10 inch fog to even see; that is a hormone headache.

 So what are other defining characteristics of a hormone headache?

 Often hormone headaches can last for days, affecting every step, every breath.

 Hormone headaches will be just as bad in light as in dark and sleep isn’t always able to affect them.